kiwi0fruit/open-fonts/README.md

 ## Inconsolata S

 Inconsolata S is a font for [SugarTeX](https://github.com/kiwi0fruit/sugartex) that would be based on [Inconsolata LGC](https://github.com/kiwi0fruit/Inconsolata-LGC) (by Raph Levien, Dimosthenis Kaponis, MihailJP).

+Actually Inconsolata is prettie than Roboto Mono but Roboto Mono has better unicode support and some other better characters.
+So for now it's the best free monospace font.

 ## Build Inconsolata S